 Play around with your camera’s modes and see how you like shooting best in different situations.
 Try out different apertures (f/stops) on the same subject and see how the finished picture changes.
 Keep what you learn in mind when you choose apertures for future photographs.

 You can also set the picture quality.
 (I like “Fine.”)
 If I could choose RAW files I would, but my camera will unfortunately only do JPEG.
 You can bump the exposure up or down if you don’t like the exposure the camera is giving you.
 You can set the picture size (its pixel dimensions.)
 Your particular camera might let you do more or less.
-Read about the various possibilities in your manual or on your camera manufacturer’s website and play around with them to see which ones might also be useful in bird photography.
+Read about the various possibilities in your manual or on your camera manufacturer’s website.
+Play around with them to see which ones might also be useful in bird photography.

 Want to Learn More Online?

 In this post I’ve shared how I do things.
-While I’ve been taking photos for many years with a DSLR camera, I am still an amateur photographer.
-I’ve only been using this particular camera to take bird photos for about five months, although I do it every day.
-There are many, many people who know much more about this stuff than I do and can explain it better and in more detail.
+While I’ve been taking photos for many years with a DSLR camera, I am still an amateur.
+I do bird photography almost every day though.
+There are many, many people who know much more about this stuff than I do.
+They can explain it better and in more detail.

-*Matthew Cole has a very informative article on his personal website called “A Tedious Explanation of Depth of Field” that gets into what those f/stop and shutter speed numbers really mean to the depth of field in your photo.
+*Matthew Cole has a very informative article on his personal website called “A Tedious Explanation of Depth of Field” that gets into what f/stop and shutter speed numbers really mean to the depth of field in your photo.
 Don’t let the article title put you off; it is well written to turn the mystery of these things into something understandable.
 Matthew has another good article called “A Tedious Explanation of the f/stop.”
 Again, it breaks the subject down in an understandable way.

 * Mike Atkinson’s Bird Photography site has a great multi-part tutorial including a section on “Basic Field Techniques“ for taking photos of wild birds in the field.
 It is full of helpful tips.

 Many birders find themselves getting sucked into bird photography.
 It can be useful in helping ID and/or document bird sightings and can also be creatively satisfying.
-You’ll need a camera and lens with a long reach and you’ll need to spend lots of time taking pictures of birds to get better at it.
+You’ll need a camera and lens with a long reach.
+And you’ll need to spend lots of time taking pictures of birds to get better at it.
 Sounds like fun, right?